Will FPI money return to Indian shores in Samvat 2079? BT Digital Diwali Survey decodes

 "Once the volatility and further appreciation of the dollar settle down in H2CY22, the overall fiscal deficit will play out, FIIs will regain confidence in emerging markets.
 This will be especially true for India as strong earnings growth, and economic recovery will play out for CY23," he said.

-Vinit Bolinjkar, Head of Research at Ventura Securities said while FPI flows are difficult to predict, he expects them to be volatile and should stabilise only in 2024.
+Vinit Bolinjkar, Head of Research at Ventura Securities, said while FPI flows are difficult to predict, he expects them to be volatile and should stabilise only in 2024.

-The rate hikes by the US Fed has pushed the dollar up against the rupee.
+The rate hikes by the US Fed have pushed the dollar up against the rupee.
 This coupled with the crude prices has impacted our current account deficit.
 The FIIs usually shy away from such economies, said Sumit Chanda, Founder and CEO of JARVIS Invest.

 "The rate hikes have also led to a spike in their treasury yields.
 The 2-year US Treasury, which is currently trading at 4.4 per cent level is a far safer bet for FPIs than any emerging market.
 As and when the central banks take their feet off the rate hike pedals, we can expect things to normalise and FIIs will start showing renewed interest in our markets," Chanda said.